jwstwfss/line-finding/README.md

-# Documentation for line-finding code
+# Line-finding Code Documentation

-This software is used to identify line-emitting objects and measure emission line properties in JWST NIRISS WFSS grism spectra, based on the pure-parallel survey PASSAGE (PID#1571).
+This software is used to identify line-emitting objects and measure emission line properties in JWST NIRISS WFSS grism spectra, specifically from the pure-parallel survey PASSAGE (PID#1571).
 Installation instructions, including required packages, instructions for running the code, and user input options can be found below.

 **INSTALLATION:**

+Before installing, it is recommended that you create an environment with the following versions: python>=3.9 numpy>=1.26.4 astropy>=5.3, <7 pandas>=1.0, <3 scipy==1.14.1 (this one is strict) matplotlib>=3.6, <3.11

+For example: conda create --name myenv python=3.9 numpy=1.26.4 astropy=5.3 pandas=1.0 scipy=1.14.1 matplotlib=3.6

 The simplest way to install the software is to clone this repo.